lexas-f-utokyo/lexas-tmp/README.md

 - transformers>=4.3.3
 - xgboost>=1.4.2

-## Search
+## LEXAS Search

-This section describes how you can obtain information about gene-relaed biological experiments from PMC articles
+In this section, we describe how to get information about biological gene-related experiments from PMC articles.

 ### 0. Downloading PMC articles

-We have already prepare seven sample articles.
-If you want to run on your interest article, please follow the below step.
+We have prepared seven sample articles.
+If you want to get information about the experiment from the article of your interest, please follow the steps below.

-1. Download PMC articles of interest from PMC FTP service and put it in the articles directory.
+1. Download PMC articles of your interest from [PMC FTP service](https://ftp.ncbi.nlm.nih.gov/pub/pmc/) and save it in the articles/.
-2. Generate a list of the PMCID in PMCID_list.txt, one ID per one line.
+2. Generate a list of PMCIDs in PMCID_list.txt with one ID per line.

 ### 1. Extracting the result sections

-1. Run "1.result-extract.py" to extract only the result section except figure legends.
+1. Run "1.result-extract.py" to extract only the result section from articles, except the figure legends.
-2. The output file is preserved in data/
+2. The output file will be saved in data/result_sections.txt.

 ### 2. Sentence segmentation

-1. Run "2.sentence_segmentation.py" to perform sentence segmentation with sci-spacy.
+1. Run "2.sentence_segmentation.py" to perform sentence segmentation with scispacy.
-2. The output file is preserved in data/
+2. The output file will be saved in data/result_sections_segmentation.txt

 ### 3. Extracting the sentences descibing gene-related experiments

-With manually compiled experimental list and human gene term list provided by HGNC, you can retrieve sentences that include at least one gene and one method.
+Extract sentences containing at least one gene and one method using the manually created experiment list (data/experiment_list.txt) and the human gene term list provided by HGNC.

+The genes and experimental methods will be masked with special tokens "[GENE]" and "[EXPE]".

 1. Run "3.Sentence-extraction.py"
-2. The output file is preserved in data/
+2. The output file will be saved in data/masked_sentences.txt

 ### 4. Relation extraction between gene names and experimental methods

-Using pre-trained model based on bio-BERT, do relation extraction.
+Using a bio-BERT model trained to extract the relation between genes and experimental methods, you can obtain information about gene-related experiments.

-1. Edit the "4.Relation-extraction.ipynb" to select if you use "cpu" or "cuda".
+1. Edit "4.Relation-extraction.ipynb" and select whether you use "[cpu]" or "[cuda]".
-2. Run "4.Relation-extraction.ipynb" to extract target-manipulation relations between gene names and experimental methods in one sentence.
+2. Run "4.Relation-extraction.ipynb".
+3. The output file will be saved in data/masked_sentences_bert.txt

-## Suggestion
+## LEXAS Suggestion

 We have already prepared two pre-trained models, one use all features and the other use only databases.
 You can start from step 8.